Is uTorrent Safe? How To Download With uTorrent Anonymously and Safely (2026 Guide)

 Here’s how to do it:

-• Stick with trusted uploaders: Popular torrent sites have a way of differentiating trusted uploaders.
+• Stick with trusted uploaders: Popular torrent sites have ways of identifying trusted uploaders.
 For example, The Pirate Bay uses color-coded skulls next to their nicknames.

 • Read the comments: Check what people are saying about specific uploads.
 Some of these might be fake, but popular files always have a ton of legitimate comments.